Post Office loans calculator and review February 2020

 The Annual Percentage Rate (APR) is designed to provide an annual summary of the cost of a loan.
 All lenders must calculate it using the same formula.
-It takes into account both interest and any mandatory charges to be paid (for example an arrangement fee) over the duration of a loan.
-Post Office Money doesn’t charge application/arrangement fees, so its interest rate and representative APR are one and the same.
+They must take into account both interest and any mandatory charges to be paid (for example an arrangement fee) over the duration of the loan.
+Post Office Money doesn’t charge application/arrangement fees, so its interest rate and APR will be one and the same.

 Am I eligible for a Post Office Money personal loan?

 You should only apply for a Post Office Money personal loan if you’re certain you can meet the repayment terms, and you meet the following criteria: